Why You Should Refresh Old Content and How To Do It

 Update the Content

+This might be the easiest part.
+Go through the piece.
+Make sure the examples are still relevant — update statistics with the most current data you can find.
 Ensure links work and go to the most relevant posts.
 And, of course, make the post clean and well-edited with updated examples.

-Also, while updating the post’s content, don’t forget to revise the call-to-action if necessary.
+Also, while updating the post’s content, don’t forget to revise the call to action, if necessary.
 Be sure to follow best practices for writing CTAs.

 Refresh Images